Pediatric Therapy Resources

 - Passenger Support | Transportation Security Administration (tsa.gov) – Learn more about your rights as a passenger with disabilities.

-- The Kansas Society for Children with Challenges - provides funds needed by families to purchase equipment, vehicles or adapting a vehicle, etc.
+- The Kansas Society for Children with Challenges - provides funds needed by families to purchase equipment, vehicles or adapt a vehicle, etc.

 - Telehealth Therapy Checklist for Parents